 - Which frame are you personally MOST comfortable living in or living with?

 - What should the next picture in the sequence look like?

 I’d love to hear your thoughts and comments.
 Thanks for reading, and have a happy 42nd Earth Day.

 Müller, Jörg.
 The Changing Countryside.
 Heryin Books Inc, 2006.

-I came across this link from Quirks and Quarks, a popular Canadian science program, speaking of the benefits of outdoor play for children, and thought it relevant for sharing after my exploration of My Neighbour Totoro.
+I came across a blog post from Quirks and Quarks, a popular Canadian science program, speaking of the benefits of outdoor play for children, and thought it relevant for sharing after my exploration of My Neighbour Totoro.

 On the detrimental effects of being disconnected from nature: